 Information on the eight (8) National Rounds is outlined below.

 The 2022 AusCycling CX National Series will include eight (8) National Series Rounds (Gold) plus the National Championships (platinum).
-There is still some work to be done around the series point score & eligibility.
-This information should be finalised shortly.
+The scoring will be determined by the riders best six (6) rounds plus National Championships.

 The Series categories are based on a riders age as at the 31 December 2023.
 The Series will recognise categories on UCI age categories as outlined below: